How to prevent eye damage in seniors

 - Make sure there is plenty of lighting throughout the home.

-To help keep seniors safe from falls or other injuries, partner with a trusted Des Moines dementia care and home care agency like At-Home Care Company.
+To help keep seniors safe from falls or other injuries, partner with a trusted provider of independent living home care in Ames and surrounding areas like At-Home Care Company.
 We provide an in-home safety evaluation to check for any fall risks and also make recommendations for adjustments to ensure the safest possible environment.
 Our caregivers are trained and knowledgeable in providing necessary support for senior loved ones to further assist in fall prevention, and can transport and accompany seniors to medical appointments and procedures including eye exams, pick up prescriptions, and provide medication reminders so they are taken exactly as they should be, and so much more.

 Looking for senior care?
-Reach out to us at (515) 292-2650 to learn more about our top-rated Des Moines dementia care and independent living home care and to schedule a free in-home assessment.
+Reach out to us at (515) 292-2650 to learn more about our top-rated independent living home care in Ames and to schedule a free in-home assessment.
 For a full list of all the communities we serve, please visit our Service Area page.